 Each new additional and/or replacement item of such Plant and/or Apparatus installed in relation to a change to an existing Connection Point (or OTSDUW Plant and Apparatus at the Interface Point and Connection Point) after 1st January 1999 shall comply with the standards/specifications applicable when the change was designed, or such other standards/specifications as necessary to ensure that the item of Plant and/or Apparatus is reasonably fit for its intended purpose having due regard to the obligations of NGET, the relevant User and, in Scotland, or Offshore, also the Relevant Transmission Licensee under their respective Licences.
 Where appropriate this information, including the application dates of the relevant standards/specifications, will be as specified in the varied Bilateral Agreement.

-- (iv) Used Plant and/or Apparatus being moved, re-used or modified
+(iv) Used Plant and/or Apparatus being moved, re-used or modified moved to a new location; or used for a different purpose; or otherwise modified;

-- If, after its installation, any such item of Plant and/or Apparatus is subsequently:

-- moved to a new location; or

-- used for a different purpose; or

-- otherwise modified;